-Ford Motor Company is an American multinational automaker headquartered in Dearborn, Michigan.
-Ford is the second largest U.S. based automaker.
-It employs around 200,000 employees worldwide, almost half of whom work in North America.
-Ford uses two different application processes for two groups of positions in the US.
+Ford Motor Company is an American automaker headquartered in Dearborn, Michigan and is the second largest US-based automaker.
+The multinational company employs around 200,000 employees worldwide, almost half of whom work in North America.
+Ford uses two different application processes for two types of positions in the US.

-Ford offers a variety of engineering positions: process, project, mechanical, electrical, software design, program management, product development, and more.
-All of these positions, including process coaches and supervisor positions, are filled using the same application process.
+Ford offers a variety of engineering positions: process, project, mechanical, electrical, software design, program management, product development, among others.
+All of these positions, including process coaches and supervisory positions, are filled using the same application process.

-This process begins with three tests, after which candidates are invited to their first on-site interview.
+This process begins with three tests, after which candidates go through a phone screening followed by an on-site interview.
 Two of the tests are designed to measure reasoning skills (numerical and verbal), while the third test assesses if a candidate's personality fits with the company's culture.
-As advancing in the application process is conditional on passing these tests, it is very important to prepare.
-Our practice pack can help you do just that.
+As advancing in the application process is conditional on passing these tests, preparation is essential, as you can only take these exams once a year.
+Our practice pack can help you get it right the first time.

 The Ford numerical reasoning test is designed to measure a variety of skills and abilities.
 This test assesses if candidates for engineering and supervisory positions possess basic arithmetic skills, estimation skills, critical reasoning, and the ability to understand and analyze graphs and other numerical data.
 The test usually contains 17 questions and must be completed in 17 minutes.
 Because this test is aimed at high-level positions, which require strong data interpretation skills, it includes a wide array of graphs and charts.
 Applicants hoping to fill these positions must get used to reading this kind of data.

-The Ford application process for candidates who wish to join the assembly line and take part in the manufacturing of new vehicles consists of four tests.
+The Ford application process for candidates who wish to join the assembly line and take part in the manufacturing of new vehicles consists of four tests, a phone screening, and an interview.
 These tests are designed to assess if a candidate has the required skills for production.
 JobTestPrep offers a preparation package covering these tests.
 Our packs also include useful tips and information to help you pass these tests and obtain your desired job.

-JobTestPrep has created a Ford pre-employment PrepPack™ to get you ready for Ford's assessment tests.
-Ford uses two main application processes in the US, and we offer custom tests for each one.
-Practice and prepare with JobTestPrep, and be sure to get to the top of the candidates list.
-Our Ford pre-employment practice tests, sample questions, and study guides are guaranteed to prepare you for the entire Ford application process.
+JobTestPrep has created two Ford pre-employment PrepPacks™ to get you ready for Ford's assessment tests.
+Ford uses two main application processes in the US, and we offer highly customized tests for each one.
+Practice and prepare with JobTestPrep, and be sure to get to the top of the candidates' list.
+JobTestPrep's affordable preparation packs—complete with practice tests, sample questions, and study guides—are adapted for each position and designed to assist you in obtaining your preferred job at Ford.

 |Ford Engineers and Supervisors||Ford Assembly Line Workers|